isafic/whiteboard/README.md

 The software is web-based so you will need an Apache server as well as access to a MySQL Database.

 Currently, there is no user-registration/account system to anyone accessing the website will be seeing the same data.
+Unforuntately I don't have a web server so I cannot demo it for you.

 ### Explanation of features: